interviewcrew/hub/prompt_plan.md

 2. The dashboard should display candidates requiring AM action.
 A Kanban board (using a library like `react-beautiful-dnd` or simpler columns if dnd is too complex for MVP) or a task-oriented list is suitable.
    - Columns/Sections could represent key statuses or action buckets (e.g., "New Resumes", "Pending Invite", "Review Evaluations").
    - Each candidate card should display: Name, Pipeline (Job Title), Current Step (if applicable), current status.
-3. Implement filters for the dashboard: by Hiring Pipeline.
+3. Implement filters for the dashboard: by Position.
-4. Fetch candidate data, potentially with their associated pipeline and current step details.
+4. Fetch candidate data, potentially with their associated position and current step details.
 5. Use shadcn/ui components for cards and layout.

 ### Prompt 7.2: AM Dashboard UI - Candidate Status Transitions (Manual Actions)